Complete Guide

 • Passport-size photos

-• Identity proof (Aadhaar, passport, driving license)
+• Identity evidence (Aadhaar, passport, driving license)

 • Address proof